cieloazure/bitcoin-clone/README.md

 >* functional tests (simple scenarios in which a transaction happens between two participants).
 > 3. **Bonus**: Implements more bitcoin "features" for part I (+20%)

+Project 4.2

+>1.
+Finish the distributed protocol
+>2.
+Implement a simulation with at least 100 participants in which coins get mined and transacted.
+>3.
+Implement a web interface using the Phoenix that allows access to the ongoing simulation using a web browser (need to use the matching JavaScript library that allows Phoenix messages to be received in the browser).
+For charting, you can use Charts.js or any other charting library.
+As part of the simulation, capture various metrics and send them via Phoenix to the browser.
+(Links to an external site.)Links to an external site.
+>4.
+Implement various mining/transacting scenarios and describe them and their results in your README.

 ### Functionalities Implemented

 #### Core functionalities implemented